 There are many hotels within the gate towns of Yellowstone, with a varied price ranges to suit all budgets.
-There is the Park Hotel, Travelodge, Comfort Inn and Yellowstone Condo Suites in Gardiner.
-In West Yellowstone you’ll find a Holiday Inn, Days Inn by Wyndham and Explorer Cabins.
+There are these hotels in Gardiner:

 For a full list of hotels near Yellowstone National Park, and for latest prices and availability, CLICK HERE.

 We opted for an AirBnB in a location called Island Park, just 30 minutes drive from the West Entrance to Yellowstone.
 It was a log cabin, located in the woods with all the home comforts we could have wanted including the option of a camp fire for preparing s’mores.

 Just one thing to note when it comes to choosing an AirBnB for your Yellowstone trip.
 There will be several listings for inside Yellowstone or in the gate towns.
 However, I found that many of these were not “Book Now”.